VnMxMadMax/Data-Analysis-Project/E-Commerce Sales Analysis/Data CSV Files/README.md

-**Ecommerce_sales_analysis(DataSet File) is the original file that i used for Analysis & all other files are created by me using MySQL than i merge all the files and created E_Commerce_Sales_SQL_Final_File that have all the files and output files**
+**Ecommerce_sales_analysis (DataSet File) is the original dataset used for analysis.
+All other files were created using MySQL, and I merged them to create E_Commerce_Sales_SQL_Final_File, which contains all the processed data and output files.**